 Put yourself in the shoes of a new homeowner who may already be in the area or those looking to move into the area.
 What would you want to know?
 Chances are someone else is wondering the same thing.
 These blog post ideas will help familiarize your readers with your expertise and your real estate brand.

-To give you a better idea of some great real estate blogs, here are a few real estate blogs that generate a ton of traffic and have posts that are a key part of their lead generation.
+To give you a better idea of what works for great real estate blogs, here are a few real examples that generate a ton of traffic and have posts that are a key part of their lead generation.

 The BREL Real Estate Team